futtta/autoptimize/readme.txt

 == Changelog ==

 = 2.5.0 =
-* moved image optimization logic to a separate file.
+* moved image optimization to a separate tab and move all code to a separate file.
 * added lazyloading (using lazysizes)
+* added webp support (requires image optimization and lazyloading to be active)
+* added option to enable/ disable the minification of excluded JS/ CSS files (on by default)
 * misc. bugfixes and smaller improvements

 = 2.4.4 =